 RR3-314 Subscription Version Information Bulk Download File Creation – Data in Active/Disconnect Pending/Partial Failure Subscription Versions Only Choice NPAC SMS shall use the Active/Disconnect Pending/Partial Failure Subscription Versions Only selection to only include Subscription Versions with a status of either Active, Disconnect Pending, Partial Failure, or Sending that is being downloaded for either an activate or modify but not a disconnect, in the Subscription Version Bulk Data Download file. (previously NANC 169 Req 4)

+Note: multiple SVs for a TN can exist when a subsequent port of a currently active ported TN is activated (the subsequent port gets set to a “sending” status when the SV is broadcast while the currently active port remains in an “active” status until LSMSs respond to the broadcast).
+If multiple SVs exist for a TN when the SV BDD File is produced, then only the most recent SV, based on activation request timestamp, will be output to the SV BDD File (this will also be the SV that has a “sending” status).

 RR3-315 Subscription Version Information Bulk Download File Creation – Data in Latest View of Subscription Version Activity Choice